UIUC-iSchool-DataViz/project-spring2017/part3/README.md

+# LIS 590 Data Visualization Spring 2017
+## Component 3

 This is the ipython notebook for Component 3 of Group Summer.

 Run the ipython notebook and the output files will be saved at the current work directory.

-Component 3: System for Receiving New Data
+## Requirment: System for Receiving New Data

 Concept: Given limited information about a dataset, what types of all-purpose visualizations can you construct to provide an overview of the data?